 Learn more about TOEFL Junior research.

 TOEFL Junior score reports are a valuable tool that can help you guide your students.
-They include section and total scores as well as "can-do" statements that you can use to help students, parents and instructors understand students' proficiency levels and progress.
+They include scores, Common European Framework of Reference (CEFR) levels, as well as descriptors of student's ability that you can use to help students, parents and teachers understand students' proficiency levels and progress.

 Learn more about scores for: